Queen Anait of Armenia

 Some years passed.
 The King and the Queen, having lived to a ripe old age, both passed away.
 Vatchagan became King, and Anait became Queen.

-One day Anait said to her husband, "My King, I notice that people say that everything is well in our kingdom, but what if they do not speak the whole truth?
-From time to time perhaps you should inspect the whole country yourself, going around in disguise, sometimes dressed as a beggar and sometimes as a worker or a merchant."
+One day Queen Anait said to her husband, "My King, I notice that people say that everything is well in our kingdom, but what if they do not speak the whole truth?
+From time to time perhaps you should inspect the country yourself, going around in disguise.
+You could disguise yourself sometimes as a beggar and sometimes as a worker or merchant."

 "You are quite right, Anait," said King Vatchagan.
 "In the old days when I used to go on my hunting trips, I knew my people far better.
 But how can I go away now?
 Who will rule the kingdom in my absence?"